referefz/HTB-Writeups/Networked.md

   }
 }
 ```
-* **file_mime_type function:** This function uses the PHP library to verify that the file is indeed an image by looking only at the Magic Bytes (the first bytes of the file).
+* **Magic Bytes Check:** `file_mime_type` function witch uses the PHP library to verify that the file is indeed an image by looking at the Magic Bytes (the first bytes of the file thats defines the real file extintion).
 Therefore now, I can place the PNG fingerprint at the beginning of my PHP file, and it will be allowed to pass through.

 📑 `photos.php`